Shower Tile Ideas and Designs for homeowners

 Matte shower tile certainly shows less grime and can give your bathroom a rustic aesthetic.
 However, glossy porcelain or ceramic tiling tends to be the best shower tile for areas exposed to lots of water and is easiest to clean with products found at your local grocery store.

-Stone tiles such as marble have an upscale appeal, but these require more maintenance than shower tile.
+Stone tiles such as marble have an upscale appeal, but these require more maintenance than shower tiles.
 Tile professionals recommend sealing stone tiles during installation and before applying grout.
 Stone tiles also need to be resealed from time to time to protect them from stains and signs of wear.

 Tips for Choosing Bathroom Floor Tiles